auth0/docs/articles/dashboard/guides/connections/configure-connection-sync.md

   - manage-users
 ---

-# Update Connection Preferences for Updates to User Profile Root Attributes
+# Configure Connection Sync with Auth0

 This guide will show you how to update connection preferences for an upstream [Identity Provider](/connections) to control when updates to user profile root attributes will be allowed using Auth0's Dashboard.
-This task can also be performed [using the Management API](/api/management/guides/connections/update-connection-user-root-attributes).
+This task can also be performed [using the Management API](/api/management/guides/connections/configure-connection-sync).

 ::: warning
 <%= include('../../../_includes/_users_update_normalized_profile_attributes') %>